 Other causes of monocular double vision include corneal scarring and a dislocated lens.

 Binocular double vision suggests the eyes are not pointing at the same object.
 People normally see an object as a single image even though each eye receives its own separate image of that object.
 To perceive single images, the eyes must be aligned so that both point to the same object at the same time (called conjugate alignment).
-When the eyes are not properly aligned, people see two images, both of equal quality.
+When the eyes are not properly aligned, people see 2 images, both of equal quality.
 Sometimes binocular double vision becomes apparent only when people move their eyes to an extreme in a certain direction (for example, to the far right or left, or up or down).

 There are many possible causes of binocular double vision.
 The most common are

 Most commonly, the eyes are misaligned because of a disorder affecting the cranial nerves supplying the muscles that move the eyes, called extraocular muscles Third Cranial Nerve (Oculomotor Nerve) Palsy A palsy of the 3rd cranial nerve can impair eye movements, the response of pupils to light, or both.
 These palsies can occur when pressure is put on the nerve or the nerve does not get enough... read more .
 The paralysis may be isolated and the cause may be unknown.
 Known causes include disorders that typically interfere with the ability of the nerves to control muscles.
 For example, myasthenia gravis Myasthenia Gravis Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.
-Myasthenia gravis results from malfunction of the... read more , botulism Botulism Botulism is an uncommon, life-threatening poisoning caused by toxins produced by the anaerobic bacteria Clostridium botulinum.
-Botulism toxins, usually consumed in food, can weaken or paralyze... read more , and Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more can affect muscles throughout the body, including the muscles that move the eyes.
+Myasthenia gravis results from malfunction of the... read more , botulism Botulism Botulism is a rare, life-threatening poisoning caused by toxins produced by the anaerobic bacteria Clostridium botulinum.
+Botulism toxins, usually consumed in food, can weaken or paralyze... read more , and Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more can affect muscles throughout the body, including the muscles that move the eyes.

 Many causes of double vision can be very serious.
 The following information can help people know when to see a doctor and what to expect during the evaluation.